Envrionment

 Reducing emissions of pollutants

-For substances discharged from factories into the atmosphere and water bodies, we have set voluntary limits *4 that are stricter than laws, regulations and ordinances in an effort to reduce the environmental impact.
+For substances discharged from our plants into the atmosphere and water, we set voluntary emission limits that are stricter than legal regulations*4 in our efforts to reduce our environmental impact.

 NOx Emissions to the atmosphere (Nm3)